My Little Pony Tattoo Designs

 My Little Pony Tattoos

-My Little Pony has been a wildly popular brand for young girls since 1982 when the first line of toys were released.
+My Little Pony has been a wildly popular brand for young girls since 1982 when the first line of toys was released.
 For 30 years, the little ponies haven't lost their allure, and many of those reminiscing about their childhood decide to have a permanent reminder of their favorite Pony tattooed on their body.

-One strength of the subject matter is the variety of horses and colors which offer up a seemingly endless number of combinations to choose from.
+One strength of the subject matter is the variety of horses and colors that offer up a seemingly endless number of combinations to choose from.
 Even so, the ladies know who their favorite Pony is, and they usually keep them close to or exactly like the color and image they were created as.

 Tattoo With Spider Web